800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

-Set yourself up for success and you’ll surf all the way into the beach.
+Set yourself up for success and you’ll surf right into the beach.

 Fight the current and you’re in for a long, tiring swim.

-As in habit hacking, one of the most powerful ways to change a character trait is to track it.
-Doing so creates the focus, clarity and accountability you need to transform yourself permanently.
+As with habit hacking, one of the most powerful ways to develop a character trait is to track it.
+This creates the focus, clarity and accountability you need to see lasting change.

-So, to keep things simple, it makes more sense to count the negative instances of a character trait than its positives.
-At least that way we can be sure that we’re not not what we’re trying to be.
+To keep things simple, it’s more helpful to count the negative instances of a character trait, instead of positives.
+That way, you can be sure that you avoid being the person you don’t want to be.

-The solution then is as follows: every evening, review the day and make a note of each time you failed to live up to a character trait.
-(N.B., this becomes much easier if you’ve recorded an Actual Schedule that can help jog your memory.)
+The practical solution is this: Every evening, review the day and take note of each time you failed to live up to a trait.
+To remember it better, you can use time tracking to help jog your memory.

-As you string more and more days together, your tracker will looking something like this:
+As you string more and more days together, your tracker will look something like this:

-Over time you’ll start to spot trends in your actions and without even thinking, you’ll start making automatic interventions to improve them.
-You’ll also get a much better idea of what a character trait really means to you and which part of you you need to work on.
+Over time, you’ll start spotting trends in your actions.
+Without thinking about it, you’ll naturally make interventions to improve your behaviour.
+You’ll also get a much better idea of what the character trait in question really means to you.

-One last word of advice: Remember that when you tackle a character trait, you’re not changing one habit.
+One last word of advice: Remember that when tackling a character trait, you’re not changing one habit.
 You’re changing thousands of them.
-And, what’s more, the behaviours you’re working on are some of the most deep-seated and automatic habits of all.
+What’s more, the habits that are critical to your trait may also be the most deep-seated and unconscious ones.
+Rooting them out will take time.

 Step 5: Repeat the Process.

-Once you feel you’ve got a good hold on one part of your character (or if your priorities shift to another area of your life) feel free to add another trait to your list.
+Once you’ve got a good hold on one character trait (or, if your priorities shift to another area of your life), feel free to start working on the next.

-If you’re using the values tracker in the TRACKTION Planner (FREE PDF), just shift your existing traits one space to the right and begin tracking your new trait in the left-hand most column.
+If you’re using the values tracker in the TRACKTION Planner or FREE productivity templates, shift your existing traits one space to the right and begin tracking your new trait in the furthest-left column.

-Over time, you’ll grow your list of traits to as many as five active targets at once, some of which you may have worked on for months (or even years).
+Over time, you may grow your list of traits to as many as five active targets at once.
+Some of them may take months, or even years, to develop.

 If you get overwhelmed, don’t be afraid to cut back down to one character trait.
-And don’t worry if it takes a long time to make progress.
+And don’t worry if it takes long to make progress.